shuichiro-endo/spider/Linux/README.md

 ### run
 > [!NOTE]
-> The -i option sets the IP address of the network interface.
+> The -4 and -6 option set the IP address of the network interface.
 >
 > Some IP addresses may not work correctly. (e.g. 127.0.0.1, ::1, 0.0.0.0)